mhmohona/Deep-Reinforcement-Learning-Nanodegree-Program-Phase-3/Project2_Continuous Control/report.md

 The issue of exploding gradients is described in layman's terms in [this post](https://machinelearningmastery.com/exploding-gradients-in-neural-networks/) by Jason Brownlee.
 Essentially, each layer of your net amplifies the gradient it receives.
 This becomes a problem when the lower layers of the network accumulate huge gradients, making their respective weight updates too large to allow the model to learn anything.

 To combat this, I implemented gradient clipping using the `torch.nn.utils.clip_grad_norm_` function.
 I set the function to "clip" the norm of the gradients at 1, therefore placing an upper limit on the size of the parameter updates, and preventing them from growing exponentially.
 Once this change was implemented, along with batch normalization (discussed in the next section), my model became much more stable and my agent started learning at a much faster rate.

-You can find gradient clipping implemented [here](https://github.com/tommytracey/DeepRL-P2-Continuous-Control/blob/master/ddpg_agent.py#L112) in the "update critic" section of the `Agent.learn()` method, within `ddpg_agent.py` of the source code.

 Note that this function is applied after the backward pass, but before the optimization step.